williamhoos/testrepo/docs/source/oss_community.rst

 |

   :**Indv**: Individual contributor
-  :**Educ/HC**: Educational or academic institution, or a non-profit healthcare institution such as a hospital or medical center.  |
+  :**Educ/HC**: Educational or academic institution, or a non-profit healthcare institution such as a hospital or medical center
   :**NP Org**: Non-profit support organization
   :**Govt**: Governmental body or agency
   :**Small**: Companies with under 100 employees